microsoft/live-share/docs/collab-vscode.md

 <!--
 ### Known co-editing guest limitations
 While Visual Studio Live Share's approach provides instant access and better security, there are currently some shortcomings guests will experience while co-editing.
-(Owners do not have these limitations.)
+(Hosts do not have these limitations.)

 We want to hear from you!
 See [this query](https://aka.ms/vsls-feature-requests/co-edit) to find a complete list of logged limitations for co-editing.
 Up-vote (👍) fixes for those you feel are critical or raise new issues if there is something you need missing from the list!